Kanthiah Vaithianathan

 Sir Kanthiah Vaithianathan CBE (1896–1965) (also spelt Vaidyanathan) was a Ceylonese civil servant, politician, Member of the Senate and Minister of Housing and Social Services.

 Civil service career

-Having graduated with a BSc from the University of London, he joined the Ceylon Civil Service.
-In 1947 he became the first Permanent Secretary to the Ministry of External Affairs and Defence of independent Ceylon.
+Having graduated with a BSc from the University of London, he joined the Ceylon Civil Service and served as a cadet in the Ratnapura Kachcheri in 1925.
+He went on to serve as the Information Officer of the Ceylon Government during World War 2 in the early 1940s and from 1943 he was served as the Commissioner for Food (Supplies) of the Deptpartment of Ceylon Government Supplies in New Delhi, India.
+In 1947, he became the first Permanent Secretary to the Ministry of External Affairs and Defence of independent Ceylon.

 Political career

-In 1952 Vaithianathan was appointed by the Governor General to the Senate of Ceylon and appointed Minister of Housing and Social Services.
+In 1952, Vaithianathan resigned from the post of Permanent Secretary, to be appointed by the Governor General to the Senate of Ceylon and appointed Minister of Housing and Social Services in the cabinet of the newly appointed Prime Minister Sir John Kotelawala.
 In 1953, he was also given the Industries portfolio following the resignation of G. G. Ponnambalam, Minister of Industries and Fisheries.

+Vaithianathan contested the Mannar constituency in the 1956 general election as an Independent, and lost to Federal Party candidate V. A. Alegacone, by polling only 4,857 votes to Alegacone's 6,726 and C. Sittampalam's 1,078.

 Social service

-He was the President of the Rotary Club of Colombo, patron of the Colombo Tamil Sangam and one of the founders of the Hindu Educational Society which established the Colombo Hindu College.
-He was member of the Royal Asiatic Society (Ceylon) Branch.
+He was the president of the Rotary Club of Colombo, patron of the Colombo Tamil Sangam and one of the founders of the Hindu Educational Society which established the Colombo Hindu College.
+He was elected vice president of the Royal Asiatic Society (Ceylon) Branch in 1952.